CTSRD-CHERI/cheri-c-programming/src/impact/subobject-bounds.md

 greater alignment and padding.
 This particularly affects larger objects embedded within otherwise short structures, such as large buffers with a short header.
+Furthermore, variable-size structures pose a challenge because their size is determined at run-time and the code requires explicit changes to the layout and at the point of allocation to ensure representability.

+This is an active area of research.
+The problem of subobject bounds imprecision is also found in other programming patterns, where an allocation is subdivided into multiple chunks, without any cooperation from the allocator.
+We refer to these patterns as intra-allocation bounds.

+There are multiple approaches to address subobject bounds imprecision.
-In these cases, more precise bounds can be achieved by separately heap allocating storage for the buffer, rather than embedding them in the same allocation.
+In general, precise bounds can be achieved by separately heap allocating storage for each imprecise structure member, rather than embedding them in the same allocation.
+This has trade-offs with respect to the added complexity of managing an additional allocation, as well as additional indirection.
 In some limited cases, ordering structure fields can also assist with bounds precision for subobjects.

-This is an active area of research.
 In the future, new compiler modes may be supported that allow fail stops to occur if non-aliasing is not achieved, or to implement required alignment and padding additions -- which may have significant memory overheads.